freibuis/simple_seeds/README.md

 Here at Simple were are well, quite simple.
 So we just love our tools simple.

-This tool alls your project to load seed data for diffrent rails environments (production,development,testing)..
-Simple ()
+This tool alls your project to load seed data (via ruby/rails logic) for diffrent rails environments (production,development,testing etc)..
+Simple....

 ## Installation